Who Are We?

 Jodi Jackson

-As a community pediatrician for over a decade, I have been committed to promoting the health of all children, within the context of family, school and community.
+As a community pediatrician for over twenty years, I have been committed to promoting the health of all children, within the context of family, school and community.
 I now want to fuse my love of music and theater with my dedication to caring for children, particularly with special needs.
 Being a part of an academic hospital, namely Children’s Hospital of Pittsburgh, I care for many children with a wide spectrum of physical, developmental and behavioral needs.
 I believe that activities such as the performing arts bring much joy and achievement, positively affect childrens’ cognitive, emotional and communication skills.
 I am certain that through offering music, art and theater classes to children who otherwise have limited access due to developmental, physical and/or economic needs, I can further serve the children of my community.
 Collaborating with other professionals, agencies and parents who share the same vision will improve the health of children and families, strengthening our community in the process.

 Mia Szumetz